apple/ml-mkqa/README.md

 ## Citation
-Please cite the following if you found MKQA, our paper (<placeholder link>), or these resources useful.
+Please cite the following if you found MKQA, our [paper](https://arxiv.org/abs/2007.15207), or these resources useful.

 ## License
 The code in this repository is licensed according to the [LICENSE](LICENSE) file.